ch007m/litoria/README.md

 Render the asciidoctor(s) file(s) part of the input directory **source** into a RevealJS Slideshow.
 The generated content is available within the **generated** folder.

     litoria generate slideshow-cfg.yaml

+then, start a local http server using the `serve` command.

-To configure revealjs [parameters](https://github.com/asciidoctor/asciidoctor-reveal.js#revealjs-options) such as theme, transition, css, .... simply add them under the section `attributes` of the cfg file
+**NOTE** : To configure revealjs [parameters](https://github.com/asciidoctor/asciidoctor-reveal.js#revealjs-options) such as theme, transition, css, .... simply add them under the section `attributes` of the cfg file

 ```bash